mbrochh/mbrochh.io/src/posts/gatsbyjs-netlify.md

 export const scale = typography.scale
 ```

-You can <outbound-link href="http://kyleamathews.github.io/typography.js/what/">learn more about Typography.js here.</outbound-link>
+You can <outbound-link href="http://kyleamathews.github.io/typography.js/what/">learn more about Typography.js here</outbound-link>.
+As far as I understand it, all font sizes should be return values from the `scale()` function, so that everything is a multiple or fraction of the base font size.
+Likewise, all paddings and margins should be return values from the `rhythm()` function, which would be multiples or fractions of the base line height.

 <a name="add-emotion"></a>